sanity-io/groq-store/README.md

 Version will be automatically bumped based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) since the last release.

 Semantic release will only release on configured branches, so it is safe to run release on any branch.

+Note: commits with `chore:` will be ignored.
+If you want updated dependencies to trigger a new version, use `fix(deps):` instead.